We are now accepting applications for the 2014-15 Graduate Fellowship!

 - Coursework for 15 graduate credits at CSU

-- 4 weeks paid vacation, paid holidays, health benefits, ski pass, Avalanche Safety Training
+- 4 weeks paid vacation (coincides with school calendar), 12 paid holidays, health and dental benefits, Vail and Beaver Creek ski pass, matching Simple IRA program, Avalanche Safety Training